pjuren/pyokit/README.md

 Installing
 ----------
 **From PyPI.** Pyokit is available from the Python package index.
 The easiest way to install it is to use pip.
-Note that You may need to prefix certain commands below with ```sudo``` if you're installing to the global python installation.
+Note that you may need to prefix certain commands below with ```sudo``` if you're installing to the global python installation.